 My dissertation investigated when and why state mindfulness will be helpful or harmful as an on-the-spot workplace intervention.
-The underlying idea is that people could meditate at work for 8-15 minutes when they are in a problem situation which causes excessive stress, feelings of threat, or negative emotion, or before engaging in specific tasks.
+The underlying idea was that people could meditate at work for 8-15 minutes when they are in a problem situation which causes excessive stress, feelings of threat, or negative emotion, or before engaging in specific tasks.
 One project demonstrated that a state of mindfulness can improve decision-making by increasing resistance to the sunk-cost bias (Hafenbrack, Kinias, & Barsade, 2014, Psychological Science).
 Another project sought to determine whether a state of mindfulness influences negotiation performance - while one study found a strong negative effect of mindfulness on negotiation, overall we did not find reliable effects.
-Another project seeks to reveal the conditions under which mindfulness meditation has negative consequences for task motivation and/or performance (Hafenbrack & Vohs, under review).
+Another project found that state mindfulness impairs task motivation but not performance (Hafenbrack & Vohs, 2018, Organizational Behavior and Human Decision Processes).
 The last project was a review and theory paper in which I proposed a model of when and why a state of mindfulness will help or harm aspects of job performance (Hafenbrack, 2017, Journal of Business Research).

 Current projects (* denotes shared authorship)

-Kay, A. A., Hafenbrack, A. C., Skarlicki, D. P., & Griffin, M. J. Mindfulness and psychological resources, under review.
+Kay, A. A., Hafenbrack, A. C., & Skarlicki, D. P. Mindfulness, psychological capital, and authenticity, working paper.

-Sim, S.*, Sguera, F.*, & Hafenbrack, A. C.* A roadmap for inducing state mindfulness, under review.
+Sim, S.*, Sguera, F.*, & Hafenbrack, A. C.* A roadmap for inducing state mindfulness, working paper.

 Sá, V., Hafenbrack, A. C., & Petriglieri, G. The Era of Digital Colonial(tour)ism, working paper.